 - More marketer control over data: Data access and sharing are much easier on the cloud.
 Healthcare marketers are empowered with more control of their own data, and they can access it securely to generate insights or activate campaigns.

 - On-demand pricing: Pay-per-use models allow healthcare companies to retain control over cloud budgets by allowing the companies to only paying for what is consumed.
 These pricing models also help marketers to pilot new initiatives without breaking the bank and then scale, if successful.

 The next step in the cloud journey

-The cloud has become a core component in realising the data capabilities to deliver better customer experiences in healthcare.
+The cloud has become a core component in realizing the data capabilities to deliver better customer experiences in healthcare.
 Getting there is a journey, which can be filled with quick wins, successes, and smaller transformations along the way.

 Want to learn more?
 For a deeper dive into the strategy, approach, and benefits of migrating to the cloud, read our report, Migrating Your Marketing Data to the Cloud.
 With the right approach, better healthcare customer experiences are right there on the horizon.